Tuxedo Park, New York

 Tuxedo Park is a gated village in the southern part of the town of Tuxedo, near New York Route 17 and the New York State Thruway.

-The evening dress for men now popularly known in the North America as a tuxedo takes its name from Tuxedo Park.
-It was brought there by James Brown Potter, who was introduced to the garment by the Prince of Wales (later Edward VII).
+The evening dress for men now popularly known as a tuxedo takes its name from Tuxedo Park.
+It was brought there by James Brown Potter, who was introduced to the garment, which is called a dinner jacket in England, by the Prince of Wales (later Edward VII).

 History

 The park is in the Ramapo Mountains.
 In the colonial era, it acquired a reputation for undeveloped iron deposits.
 In consequence, a company formed in England and headed by William Alexander, Lord Stirling, acquired a large tract in the neighborhood.
 The company built furnaces near Ringwood and opened mines on the Ramapo River near Sterling Lake.
 Pierre Lorillard II acquired the company and its land holdings in 1790.
 Once the iron deposits were depleted, the land was used for lumbering.

 What is now the village and the areas immediately surrounding it were first developed as a private hunting-and-fishing reserve by Pierre Lorillard IV in 1885.
 At that time it became known as "Tuxedo Park".
 Lorillard IV initially built small cottages, renting or selling them to his friends and family.
 The project grew so popular that he organized the Tuxedo Club and the Tuxedo Park Association, and surrounded the property with a high game fence.
 This fence fairly accurately marked the present boundaries of the area restricted to use of the residents of Tuxedo Park.
 In 1924 the Tuxedo Securities Corporation acquired from the Estate of Peter Lorillard, deceased, all of the stock of the Tuxedo Park Association.

 The original clubhouse, designed by Bruce Price, was built in 1886 and was then replaced by a second clubhouse in 1928, which was designed by John Russell Pope.
 This building was destroyed by fire in 1943, and was partially rebuilt soon thereafter.

 The shingle style cottages Price built at Tuxedo, with their compact massing and axial plans influenced Modernist architects, including Frank Lloyd Wright.
 Queen Anne architecture with Tudor elements became popular for residences.

 Tuxedo Park enjoyed many prosperous years from 1885 until the 1920s.
 The Blue Book of Etiquette was written by Emily Post, who was the daughter of Bruce Price.
 She wrote the book based on what she observed inside the great stone gates of Tuxedo.
 Other Tuxedo notables from that era include: